arifnrsk/Building-a-Customer-Centric-Retail-Data-Mart-for-Behavioral-Analysis/README.md

     You can also access these services for monitoring and debugging:
     * **Spark Master UI**: `http://localhost:8081`

-## 5. Deep Dive: Technical Documentation
+## 5. Deep Dive Technical Documentation

 This README provides the essential setup and usage instructions.
 For technical details, system architecture, and implementation specifics, please refer to the detailed technical documentation: